Southern Cornbread Dressing

 - Bake your cornbread and biscuits a day or two in advance.
 Prep your celery and onions ahead of time.
 On the day you plan to serve it cook your celery and onions in the broth and then combine everything and bake.

 - You can make make the dressing and instead of putting it in a baking dish you can pour it into a freezer bag, or a freezer-safe dish and freeze it for up to two months.
-When you are ready to bake it let it thaw in the refrigerator overnight, then pour it into a baking dish and bake according to instructions below.
+When you are ready to bake it take the frozen cornbread out of the freezer and let it thaw in the refrigerator overnight, then pour it into a baking dish and bake according to instructions below.

 - You can make and bake the cornbread dressing and then let it cool completely, place it in a freezer-safe container and freeze for up to two months.
 When you’re ready to use it let it thaw in the fridge, then cover with foil and bake at 400 degrees F for 30 minutes, or until heated through.